-incidents Ensure suppliers and subcontractors comply with requirements Report environmental incidents to the client / local authorities as required Authorise expenditure on environmental issues within limits of authority as defined in the Principal's Representatives Project Requirements Undertake ICAM investigations Review audit corrective actions and take action as necessary to ensure time close out of issues Authorise resourcing on environmental issues Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner reduces impacts or stop works if there is a risk of environmental harm.
-Role Responsibility , mond dual modelings and delicin sealer of any dual manage Manager Ensure that project responsibilities and authorities are defined and communicated Provide adequate resources to meet environmental objectives Ensure that the CEMP is effectively implemented and maintained Endorse the CEMP Appoint/nominate and provide support for the Contractor's EM Report to senior management on the performance of the system and environmental breaches Take action to resolve environmental non-conformances, non-compliances and incidents Ensure suppliers and subcontractors comply with requirements Report environmental incidents to the client / local authorities as required Authorise expenditure on environmental issues within limits of authority as defined in the Principal's Representatives Project Requirements Undertake ICAM investigations Review audit corrective actions and take action as necessary to ensure timely close out of issues Authorise resourcing on environmental issues Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner that Undertake ICAM investigations Take action to resolve non-conformances, non-compliances and incidents Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner reduces impacts or stop works if there is a risk of environmental harm.
-Procurement Manager or Similar Carefully select suppliers and subcontractors based upon their ability to meet stated requirements Construction Manager (Contractor's CM) Procurement meet environmental and other requirements Organise and manage site plant, labour and temporary materials Ensure that site environmental controls are properly maintained and provide support for the PER Co-ordinating the implementation and maintenance of site environmental controls and provide support for the Contractor's EM Report all environmental incidents in accordance with incident reporting protocol Undertake ICAM investigations Take action to resolve non-conformances, non-compliances and incidents Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner that reduces impacts or stop works if there is a risk of environmental harm.
-Carefully select suppliers and subcontractors based upon their ability to meet stated requirements requirements as necessary • Where practical, select materials which are "environmentally friendly" requirements as necessary Where practical, select materials which are "environmentally friendly" Ensure that the CEMP is effectively established, implemented and maintained at
+Role Responsibility Contractor's Project Manager (Contractor's PM) Include environmental consideration into all aspects of Project planning Ensure that project responsibilities and authorities are defined and communicated Provide adequate resources to meet environmental objectives Ensure that the CEMP is effectively implemented and maintained Endorse the CEMP Appoint/nominate and provide support for the Contractor's EM Report to senior management on the performance of the system and environmental breaches Take action to resolve environmental non-conformances, non-compliances and incidents Ensure suppliers and subcontractors comply with requirements Report environmental incidents to the client / local authorities as required Authorise expenditure on environmental issues within limits of authority as defined in the Principal's Representatives Project Requirements Undertake ICAM investigations Review audit corrective actions and take action as necessary to ensure timely close out of issues Authorise resourcing on environmental issues Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner that reduces impacts or stop works if there is a risk of environmental harm.
+Attend audit meetings and action results of any audit findings Contractor's Construction Manager (Contractor's CM) Procurement Manager or Similar Supervise all site construction activities and personnel by ensuring that they meet environmental and other requirements Organise and manage site plant, labour and temporary materials Ensure that site environmental controls are properly maintained and provide support for the PER Co-ordinating the implementation and maintenance of site environmental controls and provide support for the Contractor's EM Report all environmental incidents in accordance with incident reporting protocol Undertake ICAM investigations Take action to resolve non-conformances, non-compliances and incidents Act as a 24-hour contact Direct works to be performed in a more environmentally responsible manner that reduces impacts or stop works if there is a risk of environmental harm.
+Carefully select suppliers and subcontractors based upon their ability to meet stated requirements Ensure that purchase orders and agreements include environmental requirements as necessary Where practical, select materials which are "environmentally friendly" Contractor's Environmental Ensure that the CEMP is effectively established, implemented and maintained at the project level